jes/notes/watchmaking.md

 [2023-10-05](20231005.md): I tried to use the superglue method to cut an escape wheel, and it got flicked off the glue.
 It may be better to do the crossing out straight on the end of the bar, before parting off the disc.

-**TODO: I haven't actually tried this.**
+Put the parent rod in the collet chuck in the lathe and turn a concentric outer surface, over-size, and maybe drill the shaft hole.

-With the completed gear still attached to the superglue arbor in the collet chuck, transfer the collet chuck to the router table and clamp it down any which way you can manage.
+Transfer the collet chuck to the CNC router, centre on the outer diameter, cut the crossing-out.
+Drill the shaft hole on the CNC router if not done on the lathe.

-Locate the origin on the centre of the bore.
+Back to the lathe, part off the crossed-out disc, ready to glue on the superglue arbor for cutting teeth.

 See [micromachining](micromachining.md) for more.